 2. Onboarding checklists

-I you need to, make a checklist.
+You need to make a checklist.
 Yes, you might’ve hired dozens of developers without one so far, but onboarding checklists are different with each company and should be custom to each role.
 As counter-productive as it sounds, your introverted new employee will benefit hugely from being buddied up with someone or given a brief stint with a mentor.
-Although this sounds against their nature of not wanting to socialise too much, introverts can benefit hugely from having someone around who knows the ropes to show them the ropes as it can boost their confidence from the beginning tenfold.
+Although this sounds against their nature of not wanting to socialise too much, introverts can benefit hugely from having someone around to show them the ropes as it can boost their confidence from the beginning tenfold.

 3. Integrating them with the team